2022–23 CONCACAF Nations League

-The 2022–23 CONCACAF Nations League is the second season of the CONCACAF Nations League, an international association football competition involving the men's national teams of the 41 member associations of CONCACAF.
-The group phase of the tournament started on 2 June 2022, and the final tournament, which will decide the champions, will be played in 15 to 18 June 2023.
-On 20 March 2023, CONCACAF confirmed the dates for the Nations League Finals, 15 and 18 June 2021 with the venue confirmed as Allegiant Stadium in Paradise, Nevada.
-The Nations League also serves as a qualifier for the 2023 CONCACAF Gold Cup.
+The 2022–23 CONCACAF Nations League was the second season of the CONCACAF Nations League, an international association football competition involving the men's national teams of the 41 member associations of CONCACAF.
+The group phase of the tournament started on 2 June 2022, and the Finals, which decided the champions, was played from 15 to 18 June 2023 at Allegiant Stadium in Paradise, Nevada, United States.
+The Nations League also served as a qualifier for the 2023 CONCACAF Gold Cup.

-The United States are the defending champions.
+The United States were the defending champions, and successfully retained their title after defeating Canada 2–0 in the final.

 Schedule

 The format for the 2022–23 Nations League was announced by CONCACAF on 27 July 2020.
-Due to the 2022 FIFA World Cup in Qatar taking place at the end of the year, the league phase will be played in June 2022 and March 2023.
+Due to the 2022 FIFA World Cup in Qatar taking place at the end of the year, the league phase was played in June 2022 and March 2023.

 Format

 Tiebreakers

 The ranking of teams in each group was determined as follows (Regulations Article 12.3):